totalblank/Zettelkasten/6 - Main Notes/Journal.md

 I like coding and I have been exposed to coding when I was just 17.
 Yet, I couldn't do anything significant with coding.
 I always wanted to have a good body, but I don't.
 And I've been exercising for about 6 years now, well, on and off.
 These are not the point.
 To my understanding, my choices are very poor.
 I can't make good choices.
 That is why I am always lagging behind.
 Due to my poor choices, I am not who I wanted to be.
 I am going to say to myself that I am going to change and everything changes now.
 But am I really going to change?

 For example, tomorrow, I have a lot of time.
 I have one tuition at 7 PM, and gym at 8:30 to 9:45.
 After that, I should be all set by 10:30 PM.
 From 10:30, I am going to have about 4 hours, from which, I should be able to utilize 3 hours.
 I am going to wake up at 10 AM and I should be all set by 11 AM.
 These are all pessimistic thoughts, and I know that in reality, I have way more time than am writing now.
 From 11 AM to 7 PM, I have 8 hours, I should be able to utilize about 7 hours here.
 So, I should be able to utilize 10 hours tomorrow.
 But am I really going to?
 I must.
 There are no other options.

+Mind doesn't function the same all the time.
+What value can I provide to my customers?
+What are the things that I am capable of doing?

+* I am a full stack developer with sufficient expertise in both frontend and backend.
+* I build the frontend using React.js and/or Next.js and the backend using Django Rest Framework.
+* I can perform exploratory and inferential data analysis on any type of data.
+* I can build ML models using TensorFlow and Keras, train the model, and test it.
+I can argue about the various parameters of the model.
+* I can do your DSA homework.

+# What could've been

+I really wanted to be a competitive coder.
+I am 24 years old now.
+Even if I try, I can't be one.
+In the following 6 months, I am going to track everything that I important to me.

+* I am going to start earning money through Fiverr using React, Next, Python, and ML.
+Basically, everything I can, I am going to offer.
+* I am going to get a phenomenal score in GRE.
+* I am going to be fit.
+* I am going to finish my paper.
+* Each day, I am going to spend 1 hour learning and doing trading.

+I will track every single thing, and how many time I am spending on each.
+I am hoping to give 100 hours per task.

+# Dependency

+I have become too much dependent on things that don't matter.
+I no longer am dependent on unnecessary things.
+It takes a lot of energy to do things.
+That is why, mind chooses the easy way out.

+# Turmoil

+I was quite a bit harsh today.
+Being rude affects me more than it affects others.
+But today was necessary.
+She doesn't seem to understand what I say.
+But I think I made myself pretty clear today.
+Even my aunt was there.
+I conveyed everything honestly and brutally, which I am not proud of.
+But I had to, because she can't understand when I am polite.
+I have figured out that the only things that are of most importance in this lifetime is myself, and my family, and nothing else.
+I think I am always going to have myself, and I also think that I am going to have my family.
+But it doesn't matter if they are not by my side, but I am always going to be at their side.
+I think that I am enough for myself.
+I don't think that I need any emotional or mental assurance from anyone except for myself.
+I don't need her to love me.
+At this point, I don't love anybody except for my family.
+But I feel bad for all the bad things I said to her.
+I treated her really badly yesterday.
+But the thing is, she also treated me badly before.
+I should not feel bad about this, but I do.
+I think have to live with this trait of mine.
+Because people are not going to listen to your kind words.
+Kindness is not always the answer.
+Sometimes, you must behave roughly.
+I think I should sleep.

+# Dai Ippo

+So, today, I am going to go to sleep at 1:45 AM and sleep within 2 AM.
+I am going to be occupied from 2 PM to 9:30 PM (sharp).
+From 9:30 to 1:30, I am going to have about 4 hours.
+Must utilize 3 hours.
+And I have 1 hour now.
+4 hours is not bad for someone who didn't study even for 1 hour per day in the last couple of days.